 Price: $ – Moderate rates

 Itineraries: Cruises operate from late April into September with two or three 5-day cruises each month.
-Embarkation is Sunday afternoon and disembarkation Friday afternoon.
-The start and finish is most often at the tiny harbor village of Crinan (located on the west coast of Scotland in the region of Argyll), but also sometimes Ardrishaig, Glasgow, Corpach and Inverness.
+Embarkation is Sunday afternoon after 3:30pm and disembarkation Friday afternoon.
+The start on a Monday morning and finish is most often at the tiny harbor village of Crinan (located on the west coast of Scotland in the region of Argyll), but also sometimes Ardrishaig, Glasgow, Corpach and Inverness.
 Arrangements are made, when required, to return to the originating port.

 Included features: Three meals daily, plus morning coffee and afternoon tea.
 Fishing, birding and sightseeing in small launches are included.
+A few boiler suits are available.
 Drinks are extra.

 Why Go?
 There is nothing quite like sailing with just over a dozen souls (plus crew) in a tiny, authentic coal-fired steamboat amongst the gorgeous Hebridean islands of Western Scotland and into its lochs and canals.